Tim William Machan

 Degrees: BA, University of Wisconsin-Madison; MA, University of Durham; PhD, University of Wisconsin-Madison

 Tim Machan’s teaching and research involve both medieval language and literature and historical English linguistics.
 Focusing on Norse, Latin, and French as well as English, his medieval scholarship has explored the interplay among a variety of theoretical and practical concerns, including the cultural nuances of physical documents, literary expression, linguistic conventions, multilingualism, contact between English and other traditions, and the historicity of critical approaches.
 In English linguistics, he has examined individual and institutional responses to language change, the shifting status of varieties within the English linguistic repertoire, and the persistence of language attitudes from the medieval period until the present.
-He has just finished a book entitled In the Shadow of a Northern Light: Nordic Inspiration for an English Middle Ages, which concerns the use of Nordic materials in conceptualizations of the English Middle Ages, and is writing on the theoretical and practical issues that frame histories of English.
+He is co-editing a volume entitled From Iceland to the Americas: Vinland and Historical Imagination (Manchester University Press), and is writing on the theoretical and practical issues that frame histories of English.
 He has held grants and fellowships from the ACLS, NEH, and Fulbright Foundation.

 - Imagining Medieval English: Language Structures and Theories, 500-1500 (Cambridge University Press, 2016)

 - “The Metaphysics of Medieval English,” in Imagining Medieval English (2016), 3-12

 - “Snakes, Ladders, and Standard Language,” in Imagining Medieval English (2016), 53-77